-(ii) During 2018/19 the transfer of the remaining members of A1 Housing Bassetlaw Ltd into the Council over that year led to the pension liabilities being settled at a cost different to the accounting reserve.
-The capitalised loss of the settlement was £15.480m, which has been recognised in the Housing Revenue Account transferred through the Statement of movement of Housing Revenue Account balance and consisted of the value of assets transferred and the value of the defined benefit obligation transferred.
+(ii) The transfer of the remaining members of A1 Housing Bassetlaw Ltd into the Council over the year realised the pension liabilities being settled at a cost different to the accounting reserve.
+The capitalised loss of the settlement is £15.480m, which has been recognised in the Housing Revenue Account transferred through the Statement of movement of Housing Revenue Account balance and consists of the value of assets transferred and the value of the defined benefit obligation transferred.
 This is a statutory accounting adjustment and as such has no impact on the Housing Revenue Account or the Taxpayer.